jinghuazhao/Computational-Statistics/README.md

 # List

-This is the leap board for the following libraries/packages,
+The list contains the following
 * Armedillo
 * boost
 * eigen